Is Weed Legal in Tennessee? 2026 Marijuana Laws Explained

 Tennessee's laws treat weed just like any other drug offense — with potential jail time, fines, and a permanent criminal record.

-Recreational weed isn't legal in Tennessee.
+As previously mentioned, recreational weed isn't legal in Tennessee.
 However, there are a few key exceptions for certain hemp and CBD products that we will explain in a minute.
 Tennessee continues to crack down on marijuana use even as other states are loosening marijuana laws or legalizing it altogether.

 While lawmakers are tightening restrictions, polls show Tennesseans favor legalization.
 About 60% of Tennessee voters said they support legal recreational cannabis, according to a recent Vanderbilt poll.
 About 81% have indicated that they support medical marijuana use.